 - Fluids: Make sure all vital fluids are topped off and/or changed (if needed) – There also should be no leaks.

 - Battery: This MUST be anchored down securely with solid materials such as a metal bracket and J-bolts.
 No bungee cords, straps or rope will be accepted.
 The battery must be enclosed in a proper battery case/box if it is located inside the cockpit area.

 - Windshield: Minor chips and cracks are okay as long as they do not impair driving visibility and the tech inspector does not deem it as a safety hazard (<– this is 100% subjective to the Tech Officials.
 If in doubt, have the windshield replaced)

-NOTE: The official HPDE tech form can be downloaded here
+NOTE: Get you car inspected before the event, the official HPDE tech form can be downloaded here

 What do I need to bring on the day of the event?

 - Helmet: Any DOT helmet newer than 2005

 - Completed HPDE Tech Form and signed by you or your your mechanic

 - Print out the online map and/or instructions on where to park, where to register, where to tech, etc.